kebaldwi/ansible_lab_v1/LabGuide.md

 \#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#
 ### Action 6:  Complete and Run the access_switch_base_config.yaml playbook

-This playbook, located in the Task_1_Apply_Base_Config directory is missing a number of parameters.
+This playbook, located in the Task_1_Apply_Base_Config directory, is missing a number of parameters.
 Using your learning from previous sections, fill in the missing parameters and run the playbook.

 Open the file in VSCode by clicking on it.

-If you get stuck, the completed playbook is in the Final_Playbooks folder in your working directory.
+Hint:  Review the core_switch_base_config.yaml for reference if needed.

 Run the playbook in the VSCode Terminal